 All schools in Community Unit School District #2 have access to a full range of special education services available through the Williamson County Special Education District (See Special Education).
-The Regional School for Hearing Impaired is also located in the district.

-The School Code of Illinois requires districts to provide instruction in health education areas which includes prevention of AIDS, cancer, diabetes, heart disease, stroke, child abuse, sexual abuse and drug and substance abuse, proper nutrition, physical fitness, healthy lifestyle, and dangers and avoidance of abduction.
+The School Code of Illinois requires districts to provide instruction in health education areas that includes prevention of AIDS, cancer, diabetes, heart disease, stroke, child abuse, sexual abuse and drug and substance abuse, proper nutrition, physical fitness, healthy lifestyle, and dangers and avoidance of abduction.
 High school students will be trained on AED device use.
 Students will not be required to participate in instruction in these areas if the parent or guardian submits a written request, no later than September 1.